API

 • Modern APIs adhere to standards (typically HTTP and REST), that are developer-friendly, easily accessible and understood broadly.

 • They are treated more like products than code.
-They are designed for consumption for specific audiences (e.g., mobile developers), they are documented, and they are versioned in a way that users can have certain expectations of its maintenance and lifecycle.
+They are designed for consumption for specific audiences (e.g., mobile developers), they are documented, and they are versioned in a way that users can have certain expectations of their maintenance and lifecycle.

 • Because they are much more standardized, they have a much stronger discipline for security and governance, as well as monitored and managed for performance and scale.